dotnet/runtimelab/src/docs/binding-structs.md

 Structs in Swift are encouraged to be immutable.
 To help along with this, the compiler enforces a number of rules to prevent you from trying to mutate an immutable value.
 All arguments to a method are considered to be `let` bindings.
 The compiler won't let you modify public fields of struct that is defined with a `let` binding.
 Similarly, you cannot call a `mutating` method on a struct that is bound with `let`.

-Every value type in swift comes with a compiler generate Value Witness Table.
+Every value type in Swift comes with a compiler-generated Value Witness Table.
 Unlike other function tables in Swift (Protocol witness tables, vtables etc), the layout of value witness tables are well-defined.
 The value witness table is documented [here](binding-value-witness-table.md).

 ## Language Parity Mismatches